Arshadkhan012/devops-cloud-interview-guide/03-linux/07-list-log-files-older-than-7-days.md

 ---

 > Summary:
-> Use `find /var/log -type f -mtime +7` to list log files older than 7 days — a must-know for log maintenance in production servers.
+> Use `find /var/log -type f -mtime +7` `-name *.log`  to list log files older than 7 days — a must-know for log maintenance in production servers.
+-  `-name *.log` : name type .logs file only
 ---